devilvijay/GeniusBackend/README.md

-# GeniusBackend
+# genius
-Run Server.js to start
+# run server.js to run the server